oxplot/pdftilecut/Readme.md

 $ pdftilecut -tile-size A4 -in mars.pdf -out mars_a4.pdf
 ```

+**Warning: if printing, ensure your print settings are not re-scaling
+the output (e.g. Scale to fit option must be off, and scale set to
+100%).**

 Below on the left is the original poster, and two of its tiles on the
 right: